 Electronic Throttle Control Light Function

-Your electronic throttle control light monitors the throttle control system to ensure that everything is working the way it should.
+Your electronic throttle control light monitors the throttle control system to ensure that everything works the way it should.
 When it’s not, the light turns on to let you know that there is a problem.

 The only other time you should see the electronic throttle control light is when you turn on your vehicle.
 At this point, your vehicle is completing a system check, and when everything checks out, the light should turn off.
 However, if the light stays on, you have an underlying problem that you need to address.